 Virginia Mak’s photography has been collected throughout North America and Hong Kong.

 Pushing photography beyond traditional limits, Virginia Mak explores the visual possibilities of the medium.
 Known for its soft focus and minimized light values, her work blurs the lines between painting and photography.

-Her latest series, “Composed”, was inspired by Jane Austin’s Sense and Sensibility, wherein the character’s sorrows and joys “could have no moderation”.
+Mak’s current series is inspired by Jane Austin’s Sense and Sensibility, wherein the character Marianne’s sorrows and joys “could have no moderation”.
 Mak photographed creative individuals.
 Working in the darkroom with film negatives, she superimposed a layer of painted lines and motifs that allude to the artistic sensibility.
 Blending subject with colours, lines and shapes, the resulting image shifts from a portrait to a poetic picture.

-For the “Small Song for the Firefly” series, Mak trades the reality of a photographic image for the slips and slides of truth in the evocative textures of space and time.
-Images are carefully composed yet shot instantaneously, from the deck of a moving Hong Kong tram.
+In this series, Mak trades the reality of a photographic image for the slips and slides of truth in the evocative textures of space and time.
+Images are carefully composed, yet shot instantaneously, from the deck of a moving Hong Kong tram.
 Light, objects and colour lose their bearings and abstraction takes over — the night life of Hong Kong devolves to globules of heightened colour and tone.

 Mak was born in Hong Kong.
 After graduating with a Philosophy Degree from the University of Calgary, she went on to study Photography at the Ontario College of Art and design.
 She is a recipient of project, exhibition and travel grants from the Ontario Arts Council and the Canada Council for the Arts.
 Her work has been written about in the Calgary Herald, the Globe and Mail, Vancouver Sun and the Toronto Star.
-Mak’s photographs are included in the Art Bank and Toronto Archives, as well as in other public and private collections in North America and Hong Kong.
+Mak’s photographs are included in the Art Bank and Toronto Archives, as well as in other public and private collections worldwide.